How to Superimpose Pictures Without Photoshop

 Blending two images together is a fun way to showcase your creativity or sense of humor.
 But some people rarely try their hand at it, thinking that superimposing images is hard and requires an expert level of Photoshop knowledge.
 Turns out there's no need to use the Adobe giant to create artwork out of several pictures.
 Well, what a relief.

-Today, we’ll show you how to superimpose images in PhotoWorks, a convenient photo editor.
+Today, we’ll show you how to superimpose images on Mac and Windows using PhotoWorks, a convenient photo editor.
 While it is somewhat similar to Photoshop in terms of editing tools arsenal, this AI-driven software is a lot easier to navigate and to master.
 And in order to bring you the fullest information, we’ll also have a look at how to overlap images using other methods.
 So let’s get down to business.

 Superimpose two images to create a lovely artwork